Chinese Electric Vehicle - Marketshare & Statistics

 -

-a 25% tariff on all vehicle imports - potentially affecting any car sold in the US that isn’t built domestically.
+a 25% tariff on all vehicle imports, potentially affecting any car sold in the US that is not built domestically.

 Industry Backlash

 Not everyone is on board with Europe’s protectionist turn.
-In 2025, BMW, Tesla, and other automakers launched legal challenges against the EU’s anti-subsidy tariffs, arguing they punish consumers and risk disrupting supply chains.
-Volkswagen has publicly branded the tariffs “the wrong approach,” and Germany’s powerful auto lobby continues to push for a softer stance.
+In 2025, BMW, Tesla, and other automakers launched legal challenges against the EU’s anti-subsidy tariffs, arguing they punish consumers, raise EV prices, and risk disrupting already fragile supply chains.
+Volkswagen has publicly branded the tariffs “the wrong approach,” while Germany’s powerful auto lobby continues to push for a softer stance.

-Divisions run deep across Europe.
-Germany, with its heavy export reliance on China, opposes the measures, while countries such as France, Italy, Poland, and Greece back the tariffs, claiming European automakers need protection from low-cost Chinese imports.
+Divisions now run deep across Europe.
+Germany, heavily reliant on exports to China, has emerged as one of the strongest opponents of the measures.
+By contrast, countries such as France, Italy, Poland, and Greece back the tariffs, arguing that European manufacturers need protection from low-cost Chinese imports to survive the transition to electric vehicles.

 Chinese Manufacturers Are Adapting

-Rather than retreat, Chinese automakers are re-shaping their strategies to stay competitive in Europe:
+Rather than pulling back, Chinese automakers are shifting from short-term price tactics to long-term structural strategies in Europe:

 -